Best Bachelor’s in Counseling Online Degrees of 2025

 A bachelor’s degree in counseling or psychology would be best if you are interested in becoming a counselor.

 It’s worth noting, however, that you will likely need to earn a master’s degree to become a licensed counselor.
-Career options are limited for those with just a bachelor’s degree in counseling or psychology.
+Many grads with bachelor’s degrees in counseling or psychology find success in “applied psychology” fields that utilize statistical analysis and research.

 Explore More College Resources